indykite/indykite-sdk-python/README.md

     client = IdentityClient(local)
 ```

-4. Close a GRPC channel
+:four: Close a GRPC channel
 You simple call the `close()` function on the channel (The `IdentityClient()` function below represents the def in the previous step)
 ```python
 from indykite_sdk.identity import IdentityClient